-Medium level negative behaviour will be dealt with by all staff and then referred to the class teacher or team leader to deal with further.
-Medium level negative behaviour will result in a Yellow card sanction.
+Medium level negative behaviour will be dealt with by all staff and then referred to the team leader to deal with further.
+Medium level negative behaviour will result in a Yellow card sanction which usually administered by a member of the SLT at break time or lunchtime.